Military history of Rottnest Island

 The award recognises the significant technical achievement of the construction of the Fremantle Fortress – Rottnest Island World War II Coastal Defences Facilities.
 A video was produced by one of the nominating Engineers, Mark Bush.
 View the video above.

-In 2013 we celebrate the 75th anniversary of Rottnest Island’s 9.2-inch guns being made “action ready” as part of Fremantle Fortress – WWII coastal defences.
+In 2013, Rottnest Island celebrated the 75th anniversary of Rottnest Island’s 9.2-inch guns being made “action ready” as part of Fremantle Fortress – WWII coastal defences.